sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Disallow access to HBI assets
 -   Allow conditional access based on other data points that are present at evaluation time.
 For example, other attributes on the health certificate, or a devices past activities and trust history.
 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

-<a href="" id="deppolicy"></a>**DEPPolicy**
-<p style="margin-left: 20px">A device can be trusted more if the DEP Policy is enabled on the device.</p>

-<p style="margin-left: 20px">Data Execution Prevention (DEP) Policy defines is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
-Secure boot allows a limited list on x86/amd64 and on ARM NTOS locks it to on.</p>

-<a href="" id="elamdriverloaded"></a>**ELAMDriverLoaded**
-<p style="margin-left: 20px">Early launch anti-malware (ELAM) provides protection for the computers in your network when they start up and before third-party drivers initialize.</p>

-<p style="margin-left: 20px">In the current release, this attribute only monitors/reports if a Microsoft 1st party ELAM  (Windows Defender) was loaded during initial boot.</p>

-<p style="margin-left: 20px">If a device is expected to use a 3rd party antivirus program, ignore the reported state.</p>

-<p style="margin-left: 20px">If a device is expected to use Windows Defender and ELAMDriverLoaded = 1 (True), then allow access.</p>

-<p style="margin-left: 20px">If a device is expected to use Windows Defender and ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies, also accounting for whether it is a desktop or mobile device:</p>

--   Disallow all access
--   Disallow access to HBI assets
--   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

-<a href="" id="healthstatusmismatchflags"></a>**HealthStatusMismatchFlags**
-<p style="margin-left: 20px">HealthStatusMismatchFlags attribute appears if DHA-Service detects an integrity issue (mismatch) in the DHA-Data it receives from device management solutions, for validation.</p>

-<p style="margin-left: 20px">In case of a detected issue a list of impacted DHA-report elements will be listed under the HealthStatusMismatchFlags attribute.</p>

-<p style="margin-left: 20px">If HealthStatusMismatchFlags appears in a DHA-report:</p>

-- Disallow all access
-- Further root cause the reported issues: investigate the mismatched/reported attributes

-<a href="" id="osrevlistinfo"></a>**OSRevListInfo**
-<p style="margin-left: 20px">This attribute identifies the Operating System Revision List that was loaded during initial boot on the attested device.</p>

-<p style="margin-left: 20px">If reported OSRevListInfo version equals an accepted value, then allow access.</p>

-<p style="margin-left: 20px">If reported OSRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.

-<a href="" id="pcr0"></a>**PCR0**
-<p style="margin-left: 20px">The measurement that is captured in PCR\[0\] typically represents a consistent view of the Host Platform between boot cycles.
-It contains a measurement of components that are provided by the host platform manufacturer.</p>

-<p style="margin-left: 20px">Enterprise managers can create a whitelist of trusted PCR\[0\] values, compare the PCR\[0\] value of the managed devices (the value that is verified and reported by HAS) with the whitelist, and then make a trust decision based on the result of the comparison.</p>

-<p style="margin-left: 20px">If your enterprise does not have a whitelist of accepted PCR\[0\] values, then take no action.</p>

-<p style="margin-left: 20px">If PCR\[0\] equals an accepted whitelisted value, then allow access.</p>

-<p style="margin-left: 20px">If PCR\[0\] does not equal any accepted whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

--   Disallow all access
--   Direct the device to an enterprise honeypot, to further monitor the device's activities.

-<a href="" id="pcrhashalgorithmid"></a>**PCRHashAlgorithmID**
-<p style="margin-left: 20px">This attribute is an informational attribute that identifies the HASH algorithm that was used by TPM; no compliance action required.</p>

-<a href="" id="safemode"></a>**SafeMode**
-<p style="margin-left: 20px">Safe mode is a troubleshooting option for Windows that starts your computer in a limited state.
-Only the basic files and drivers necessary to run Windows are started.</p>

-<p style="margin-left: 20px">If SafeMode = 0 (False), then allow access.</p>

-<p style="margin-left: 20px">If SafeMode = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

--   Disallow all access
--   Disallow access to HBI assets
--   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

-<a href="" id="sbcphash"></a>**SBCPHash**
-<p style="margin-left: 20px">SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot in Windows devices, except PCs.</p>

-<p style="margin-left: 20px">If SBCPHash is not present, or is an accepted (whitelisted) value, then allow access.

-<p style="margin-left: 20px">If SBCPHash is present in DHA-Report, and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="testsigningenabled"></a>**TestSigningEnabled**
 <p style="margin-left: 20px">When test signing is enabled, the device does not enforce signature validation during boot, and allows the unsigned drivers (such as unsigned UEFI modules) to load during boot.</p>